coder/coder/docs/api/workspaces.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Get workspace metadata by owner and workspace name
+## Get workspace metadata by user and workspace name

 ### Code samples